jonatanalvelid/mitography-public/MATLAB/plotting/README-ResultsPlotting.txt

 3. Close the ResultsHistogramPlotting GUI.
 In the Workspace of MATLAB, locate "mitoWidthNS", "mitoLengthNS", "mitoAreaNS", "mitoactindist" etc. Rename these to other names in order to prepare to save them.
 For example: "mitoWidthNS" renamed to "mitoWidthControl" if it was the control dataset.
 4. Repeat step 4 for all the datasets of interest.
 5. Save the workspace with all the named variables.
 (If you want: before saving, delete all other variables)
-6. Open the "ResultsHistogramPlotting..." script, rename the variables h1var, h2var, h3var,... etc inside the script to the variable names you choose in the last few steps.
+6. Open the "MitographyResults..." script, rename the variables h1var, h2var, h3var,... etc inside the script to the variable names you choose in the last few steps.
 This is explained also inside the MATLAB script.
 7. If you want: change the plotting boundaries, like the y-axis top bound, the binning width etc.
 8. Run the script and it will plot histograms comparing your different datasets.